 Hamburg is the second-largest metropolis in Germany, located on the banks of the Elbe.
-It is one of the wealthiest cities in the country, the largest port and a real "Gateway to the World."
-Hamburg has been a centre of European trade since it joined the Hanseatic League in the Middle Ages.
-The maritime spirit and traditions of the Hanse permeate Hamburg through and through: from architecture and sights to culture, food and the cries of seagulls in the streets.
+It is one of the wealthiest cities in the country, the largest port, and a real "Gateway to the World."
+Hamburg has been a center of European trade since it joined the Hanseatic League in the Middle Ages.
+The maritime spirit and traditions of the Hanse permeate Hamburg through and through: from architecture and sights to culture, food, and the cries of seagulls in the streets.

 Most of the sights of Hamburg are concentrated in the central part of the city, bounded from the south by the Elbe and its channels, and from all other sides by the city ramparts.
 The city's symbol is a 132-meter tower called Michael, belonging to the church of St. Michael.
 The city is rich in its cultural heritage, which visitors can find in its museums, theatres, cathedrals, and churches.
 Hamburg has more than 40 theatres and 50 museums of various kinds.
 In addition, the city has more parks and squares than any other city in Germany.
 Regarding the number of bridges, Hamburg ranks first in Europe, as there are more than 2,300 bridges in the city.

 Many types of industries thrive in Hamburg.
 Among them are chemical, oil, electrical, and many others.
 Hamburg is also home to the headquarters of many world-famous trading firms, banks, insurance, and economic organizations.
 Hamburg is rightly called the media capital of Germany.
 After all, it is here that the famous publishing houses of the socio-political press "Stern" and "Spiegel" are located.
 Particular attention is paid to the healthcare system, so the city has much developed public and private medical institutions.
 For example, University Hospital Hamburg-Eppendorf is the largest provider of medical services in Europe and annually treats more than half a million patients.